 You can load the game, try out different bets, roll the dice, and generally get the full craps experience before you bring your cash to the table.
 There’s no reason not to be prepared.

 Another measure players can take to maximize their payouts is to take advantage of the bonuses offered by regulated online casino operators.
-The bad news here is that most casinos place qualified games restrictions on their bonuses, and craps is typically left off due to the high RTP on Pass Line and Don’t Pass Line bets.
+The bad news here is that most New Jersey online casinos place qualified games restrictions on their bonuses, and craps is typically left off due to the high RTP on Pass Line and Don’t Pass Line bets.
 If you do find a bonus that supports craps, be sure to snap it up.
+They don’t come along often.